Turning Kids Into Disciples

 The following three quotations are drawn from the chapter "Authority, Discipline, and Freedom."

-"The educator...does not apologize for his authority ...
+◊ "The educator...does not apologize for his authority ...
 [H]e can induce his small charges to welcome strong guidance ...
 The strict disciplinary approach...finds individuality in something above and beyond the organism ...
-Anyone, however, who supposes that organisms themselves are capable of thinking, does not really believe in objective truth; and he will shrink from discipline, as though it were a form of bullying."
+Anyone, however, who supposes that organisms themselves are capable of thinking, does not really believe in objective truth; and he will shrink from discipline...."

 I suggest we linger over that last point.
 The most astonishing part of the quotations, above, is the following: “Anyone, however, who supposes that organisms themselves are capable of thinking, does not really believe in objective truth.”
 This is straight Anthroposophy, which Steiner taught is the path to objective truth.
-Steiner also taught that real thinking does not occur in the brain.
+Steiner also taught that real thinking does not occur in the brain — it is not produces by the organism of the physical body or that physical organ, the brain.
 Real knowledge, in Anthroposophical belief, comes through clairvoyance and is a gift of the gods.

 Gardner’s style is an interesting echo of Steiner’s — but consider: Organisms cannot think.
 So say Gardner and Steiner.
 Humans, of course, are organisms.
 So, we cannot think?
 The only nearly sensible inference to be drawn is that Steiner and Gardner were saying that we shouldn’t think or, at a minimum, we should doubt out own thoughts because the arise from the faulty organ, the brain.
-Both of these men were profoundly adverse to rational thought, logic, and science.
+Both of these men were profoundly adverse to rational thought, logic, and science — the "blight of 'critical thinking.'".
 They asserted that true wisdom comes through imagination, intuition, or (to be blunt) clairvoyance.
 They also advocated authoritarianism.
-Wisdom is handed down from on high, from those who are more spiritually advanced: the great chain of greater beings: teachers, headmasters, and (at the human pinnacle) Steiner.
-Above Steiner, the authorities are the many gods arrayed in their ascending ranks.
+Wisdom is handed down from on high, from those who are more spiritually advanced: the great chain of greater beings.
+Above the students, of course, are teachers.
+Above the teachers are headmasters, such as John Gardner.
+Above the headmasters are great spiritual masters, such as Rudolf Steiner.
+And above the human spiritual master are the many gods, arrayed in their ascending ranks.

 Let’s turn the argument around and consider the matter again, from a slightly different angle.
-Gardner, like other Anthroposophists, often wrote in code (the word “love” pops up from time to time, for instance).
+Gardner, like other Anthroposophists, often wrote in code.
 But we can clearly see that Gardner was advocating what I have called brainwashing: Students, as disciples, absorb a set of beliefs that they uncritically accept as true (beliefs that they "come to understand" before the onset of "independent insight").
 Note that Gardner does not say "independent thought" — rather, he speaks of "independent insight."
-Insight, for an Anthroposophist, is an extension of the Anthroposophical tenets that an individual has absorbed, which lead her/him (theoretically) to have insights akin to those of his/her masters.
+Insight, for an Anthroposophist, is an extension of the Anthroposophical tenets that an individual has internalized, which lead her/him (theoretically) to have insights akin to those of his/her masters.
 Waldorf students are deemed unable to think or even to have their own insights, at least until late in their schooling.
 Anthroposophists admit that eventually adolescents develop intellectual capacities, but consider how shaped and focused these capacities are likely to be after years of the brainwashing Gardner advocates.
 And ask yourself this: What is the good of intellectual capacities — are such capacities even conceivable? — if thinking does not occur in the brain, and if organisms are incapable of thought?

 — Roger Rawlings